AMELIA MCGOVERN

 Hand-Carved Stamp

-The surface design was developed through a hand block print that I carved and printed myself, experimenting with patterns and textures inspired by traditional textile techniques.
-After stuffing the Rhino, I hand-beaded selected areas to add sparkle and a bit of history to the design.
+The surface design was created with a carved block, experimenting with patterns and textures inspired by traditional textile techniques.
+After stuffing the Rhino, selected areas were beaded.

 02